Saigut/selebot/README.md

 # selebot
-telebot write in scheme.

 Firstlly, install the Chez Scheme. https://github.com/cisco/ChezScheme

-Go into this repo, then:
+Go into this selebot repo, then:
 ```
 gcc -fPIC -shared -o csocket.so ./csocket.c